- Last Updated on 31 July 2013

 BAPEN Council receives regular reports from the Executive Team, the Standing Committees and Associate Societies and helps to support and direct their work.
 Significant achievements over the last few years have included:

-- Engagement with the NHS and social care quality agenda leading to the production of the BAPEN toolkit for Commissioners and Providers “Malnutrition Matters: Meeting Quality Standards in Nutritional Care” launched in May 2010
+- Engagement with the NHS and Social Care Quality Agenda leading to the production of the BAPEN Toolkit for Commissioners and Providers “Malnutrition Matters: Meeting Quality Standards in Nutritional Care” launched in May 2010 with an updated Second Edition launched in 2012.

 - Members of BAPEN were involved in producing the NCEPOD (National Confidential Enquiry into Patient Outcome and Death) report on the care of hospital patients receiving parenteral nutrition, published in June 2010

-- BAPEN took an active role in the consultation on NHS outcomes and are delighted that nutrition has been included in 2 of the 5 domains of the Department of Health NHS Outcomes Framework
+- BAPEN took an active role in the consultation on NHS outcomes and are delighted that nutrition has been included in two of the five domains of the Department of Health NHS Outcomes Framework

 - BAPEN has worked to support the development of a regionally based intestinal failure network, through the British Intestinal Failure Alliance (BIFA), led by Jeremy Powell-Tuck

-- BAPEN has now undertaken 4 Nutrition Screening Weeks (one in each season) to give robust data on the prevalence of malnutrition and those at risk of malnutrition in the UK
+- BAPEN undertook four Nutrition Screening Weeks (one in each season) to give robust data on the prevalence of malnutrition and those at risk of malnutrition in the UK.
+A data review will be published in 2013.

-- BAPEN’s Malnutrition Advisory Group has continued to develop and promote 'MUST', our nutrition screening tool.
+- BAPEN’s Malnutrition Action Group has continued to develop and promote 'MUST', our nutrition screening tool.
 There are now both hospital and community e-learning tools and a SCORM compliant version that allows the record of training to be incorporated in the NHS electronic staff record.
 There is a MUST calculator available on the BAPEN website and now a MUST ‘app’ for the i-Phone.
-‘MUST’ is now the most widely used nutrition screening tool in the UK and the award of the 2008 NHS Business Award in the Innovation category recognised its excellence.
+‘MUST’ scooped the 2008 NHS Business Award in the Innovation category and is now the most widely used nutrition screening tool in the UK.

-- Our British Artificial Nutrition Survey (BANS) committee has solved the difficulties relating to consent and data protection and launched e-BANS which allows the electronic recording of all patients on home enteral and parenteral feeding
+- Our British Artificial Nutrition Survey (BANS) Committee solved the difficulties relating to consent and data protection with the development and launch of e-BANS which allows the electronic recording of all patients on home enteral and parenteral feeding

 BAPEN has published a number of influential reports including: